-Our first day in Athens was full of sunshine and blue skies!
-We sat outside at a restaurant, glasses of beer in hand, ready to devour our Greek salads, which were brimming with fresh tomatoes, capsicum,olives, capers and gloriously large slabs of feta cheese balanced on top, drizzled with glistening olive oil.
+My first day in Athens was full of sunshine and blue skies!
+I sat outside at a restaurant, glass of beer in hand, ready to devour a Greek salad, which was brimming with fresh tomatoes, capsicum,olives, capers and a gloriously large slab of feta cheese balanced on top, drizzled with glistening olive oil.
 If you’re looking to spend three days in Athens in winter, be prepared for shorter opening hours and longer periods of lazing about in restaurants.
 Nonetheless, there is plenty to do and a lot of Greek culture to absorb.

 The Acropolis and other ancient sites